-Here’s a sweet and pretty owl lady to cheer up your home for the fall!
+Here’s a sweet and pretty crochet owl amigurumi pattern to cheer up your home for the fall!
 She would also make an adorable stuffed animal or baby toy.
 It comes with a free crochet pattern!

 There’s a new cheerful friend sitting on our mantel these days, and she matches perfectly with my fall crochet bunting.
 She looks down upon us with her perfectly curled, long lashes and cheers us up with her bright colors.
 What shall I name her?
 Leave a comment if you’ve got a great idea!